n1ckfg/Telidon/README.md

 License: unknown.
 Language: unknown.
 Read NAPLPS only.
-Untested; doesn't work with DosBox emulator.
+Untested; doesn't work with WinXP or DosBox.

 Note: ./archives/ also contains more untested utilities.
 </pre>

 ### Background info:
 <p>
-	August 15th, 2018 marked the 40th anniversary of the <a href="https://en.wikipedia.org/wiki/Telidon">Telidon</a> graphics format, created in 1978.
-The Telidon hardware was discontinued in 1985, but a variant of the format, <a href="https://en.wikipedia.org/wiki/NAPLPS">NAPLPS</a>, thrived and remained in wide use throughout the <a href="https://en.wikipedia.org/wiki/Bulletin_board_system">BBS</a> era, until the early 1990s.
-Thanks to its exceptionally small file size and limited animation features, it can be seen as a technological ancestor of the <a href="https://en.wikipedia.org/wiki/GIF#Animated_GIF">animated GIF</a> and the <a href="https://en.wikipedia.org/wiki/SWF">Flash SWF</a>&mdash;a medium that allowed new types of work to be both produced and consumed on the same machine.
+	August 15th, 2018 marked the 40th anniversary of the <a href="https://en.wikipedia.org/wiki/Telidon">Telidon</a> vector graphics workstation, launched in 1978.
+The Telidon hardware was discontinued in 1985, but its file format, standardized as <a href="https://en.wikipedia.org/wiki/NAPLPS">NAPLPS</a>, thrived and remained in wide use throughout the <a href="https://en.wikipedia.org/wiki/Bulletin_board_system">BBS</a> era, until the mid-1990s.
+Thanks to its exceptionally small file size and limited animation features, NAPLPS can be seen as a technological ancestor of the <a href="https://en.wikipedia.org/wiki/GIF#Animated_GIF">animated GIF</a> and the <a href="https://en.wikipedia.org/wiki/SWF">Flash SWF</a>&mdash;a new artistic medium that could be both produced and distributed on the same machine.
 </p>
 <p>
 	From 1982&ndash;1985, members of the Toronto arts org <a href="http://interaccess.org/">InterAccess</a> used Telidon systems to produce an ambitious series of <a href="https://motherboard.vice.com/en_us/article/ezveak/the-original-net-artists">interactive BBS-based artworks</a> in the format.